zhuminghui17/money/README.md

 # AI Personal Finance Dashboard
 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
-This project utilizes `Plaid` and `OpenAI` technologies as well as modern UI to unlock insights into your spending and transactions.
+This project utilizes `Plaid` and `OpenAI` technologies as well as `shadcn` to unlock insights into your spending and transactions.
 Simply clone and deploy with your own Plaid Developer API Key to host a private Mint App clone, boosted with `Vercel AI SDK` & `Generative UI`.
 Take it forward, contribute or commercialize - go nuts.

 ![image](https://github.com/user-attachments/assets/ead20473-a381-4424-bdb0-cf666a6a7cd1)